Kris Bryant Player Props: Rockies vs. Nationals

 Kris Bryant At The Plate

-- Bryant has seven doubles, eight home runs and 26 walks while hitting .251.
+- Bryant is batting .251 with seven doubles, eight home runs and 26 walks.

-- Bryant has had an RBI in 17 games this season (26.2%), including five multi-RBI outings (7.7%).
-He has also driven home three or more of his team's runs in one contest.
+- In 17 games this year (26.2%), Bryant has picked up an RBI, and in five of those games (7.7%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 24 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.